RAISED

 • Research – supporting cutting edge research such as Gene Therapy, aiming to shorten time of evaluation in paediatric epilepsy services.

-• Equipment and Technology – driving tech nological excellence: for example, Mr PET technology, an advanced imaging tool for early disease management and detection.
+• Equipment and Technology – driving technological excellence: Mr PET technology is an advanced imaging tool for early disease management and detection.

 • Education and Training such as supporting simulation based education programs to practice important skills.

-• Patient and Family Centred care – helping fund programs like Child Life Therapy which has reduced the incidence of general anaesthetic supported MRI’s to kids over 5 years of age.
+• Patient and Family Centred care – helping fund programs like Child Life Therapy which has reduced the incidence of general anaesthetic supported MRI’s to kids over 5.

 • Providing funding to six regional health services via the RCH helping to keep sick children closer to home and build capability in the regions